-5.3.
-Trip To The High Museum Of Art, Atlanta
+4.3.
+Trip to the High Museum of Art, Atlanta

 If you’re a keen observer and lover of art, this place is something you’ll always remember.

-The campus is aesthetically stunning, filled with more than a thousand paintings, sculptures, and historical works of artists who influenced the culture worldwide.
-You can check out the work of current self-taught artists, enlighten yourself about modern and abstract art and enjoy several famous photographs.
+The campus is aesthetically stunning, filled with over a thousand paintings, sculptures, and historical works of artists who influenced worldwide culture.
+You can check out the work of current self-taught artists, enlighten yourself about modern and abstract art, and enjoy several famous photographs.

 Don’t miss out on this one gem of a place during your tour to Atlanta!

-5.4.
-Take A Tour Of The Atlanta History Center In Georgia
+4.4.
+Take a Tour of the Atlanta History Center in Georgia

-Remember to visit Atlanta History Center while you’re in the city!
-It is the foremost important landmark of Atlanta which is also a research center situated in Buckhead district.
+Remember to visit the Atlanta History Center while you’re in the city!
+It is the foremost important landmark of Atlanta, which is also a research center situated in Buckhead district.

 It is a package of everything significant in the history of Atlanta.
-Start with the Swan House, which was built under Italian architecture, featuring antique items and classic car models.
+Start with the Swan House, built under Italian architecture, featuring antique items and classic car models.

 There are multiple activities for kids, including school kids who visit the museum for an educational tour, such as exploring the Smith House and Farm; there’s a lot of play area outdoors, and they can interact with poultry animals at the farm.

-The most eye-catching is the Cyclorama which displays the Battle of Atlanta, a 360-degree fresco with 3D background and figurines representing the civil war.
+The most eye-catching is the Cyclorama, which displays the Battle of Atlanta, a 360-degree fresco with a 3D background and figurines representing the Civil War.
 The Atlanta History Center also exhibits the life and achievements of Georgia’s famous golf player, Bobby Jones.